Celebrating the Official Opening of Our New Church Building

 The church site has changed several times since then, with a 1963 building being demolished in 2015 to make way for what stands today.
 In partnership with the neighboring Mildmay hospital, the whole site was redeveloped to create a large church building on the main road that is integrated with new residential buildings.

 The church was finally able to own and enter the building in late 2019, but was held back from using it because of the coronavirus pandemic and national lockdowns.
 Nevertheless, the grit and perseverance of the Shoreditch Tab has continued to see that our diverse community is reached and served during challenging times.
-We look forward to gathering together again in person soon.
+We celebrated the official openeing of the new church building in November 2023.

 "When I Grow Rich" Book: A History of Shoreditch Tab Baptist Church